grey-meow/TryHackMe-walkthroughs/events/love at first breach/Love Letter Locker/README.md

 After signing up, the application redirects to the login page.
 <img src="loveletterlocker_screenshot3.png" width="400"><br>
-We'll be using the same username and password we signed up with for the login page Once login is successful, it should look like this:<br>
+We'll be using the same username and password we signed up with for the login page.

+Once login is successful, it should look like this:<br>
 <img src="loveletterlocker_screenshot4.png" width="400"><br>